tatumamckinnis/DNA/README.md

   <img src="p4-figures/vscode_stubs.png" width="300", height="150">
 </div>

 In addition, you need to implement two constructors as described below.
 The constructors and methods don't need to be implemented in the order shown, but the simpler methods are listed first.
-These methods are tested in the `TestStrand` class except for `charAt` which is tested in the `TestIterator` class.
+These methods are tested in the `TestStrand` class.
 In descriptions below `N` is the number of nucleotides/basepairs/characters in a strand.

 You should test each method as you implement it using the `TestStrand` JUnit test class.
 You'll need to change the type of strand returned in that JUnit class method `getNewStrand` to test your class.
 It's unlikely that any tests will work until you've implemented `LinkStrand.toString()`.